freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/post-data-with-the-javascript-xmlhttprequest-method.md

 assert(code.match(/new\s+?XMLHttpRequest\(\s*?\)/g));
 ```

-Your code should use the `open` method to initialize a "POST" request to the server.
+Your code should use the `open` method to initialize a `POST` request to the server.

 ```js
 assert(code.match(/\.open\(\s*?('|")POST\1\s*?,\s*?url\s*?,\s*?true\s*?\)/g));